alecjtaylor/blog/_posts/2024-04-06-raspberry-pi-watchdog.md

 I found the PiWatcher by a company called Omzlo - https://www.omzlo.com/articles/the-piwatcher

+I used this without issue for a good few years and it seemed to work with no problems at all.
+I then when looking for something unrelated came across an article that discussed a secret built in hardware watchdog that all the pi's had!

 ## Inbuilt software solution

+To set up the hardware watchdog, follow these steps.
+This assumes you are using Raspberry pi OS.

+#### OS set up

 {% highlight bash %}
 sudo nano /etc/systemd/system.conf